sch/sch.github.io/_notes/computer-graphics.md

 ---

 The algorithms and fundamentals of computer graphics are not intuitive.
-For the sake of performance, we perform massively parallel operations on
+For the sake of performance, we execute graphics operations in parallel on a separate piece of hardware: the GPU.

 Shader programming